pratham-garg-456/Broke_Buddy/README.md

 - git commit -a -m "Commit message" -> to do both stages and commit at the same time
 - git branch < New Branch >: to create a new branch (the current branch will not change)
 - git checkout < branch/Sha1 > -> to switch to the branch or the commit
+- git Switch < branch name > -> to switch to the branch
 - git merge < branch-name > -> merge the Branch into the main
+- git merge -m < branch-name > -> merge the Branch into the main
 - git branch -d < branch-name > -> to delete the branch
+- git restore < File name > -> to restore a deleted tracked file
+- git commit -m "new Commit message" -- amend -> to modify the the commit message
+-

 ### File tracking statuses
 - Untracked